-Align with Your Goals
+Align with Your Goals -

-The solutions you select to implement your broadband plan will depend on your community's unique broadband goals.
-Whether you're planning a broadband infrastructure project, a broadband use and adoption project, a combination of the two, or something else entirely, there is no single "right" solution.
+The solutions you select to implement your plan will depend on your community's unique goals.
+Whether you're planning an infrastructure project, a use and adoption project, a combination of the two, or something else entirely, there is no single "right" solution.
 To help think through your options, consider your community's existing barriers and how each option addresses those barriers.
-(See Determine Your Priorities for more information on broadband infrastructure, use, and adoption.)
+(See Determine Your Priorities for more information on high-speed Internet infrastructure, use, and adoption.)

-Evaluate the Options
+Evaluate the Options -

-While each community's broadband solutions will differ, below are some examples and guiding questions to help you evaluate potential paths forward.
+While each community's high-speed Internet solutions will differ, below are some examples and guiding questions to help you evaluate potential paths forward.